 (Benefits sourced from http://matchasource.com/health-benefits-of-matcha-tea/)

 Like teas and coffees, the best latte’s come from the best sources.
-When just learning about how to make a matcha latte, it can be a little overwhelming.
-There are different grades, brands, etc. The first tip is to avoid food grade and go for ceremonial grade.
-Food grade is for cooking (like cookies or baked goods) and has a little stronger taste.
-I’d recommend going with a ceremonial grade matcha since it’s meant for drinking.
-Yes, it might cost a little bit more, but if you want to enjoy your latte, I’d highly recommend it.
+When just learning about how to make a vegan matcha latte, it can be a little overwhelming.
+There are different grades and brands of matcha.
+The first tip is to avoid food grade and go for a ceremonial grade.
+Food grade is for cooking (like cookies or baked goods) and has a stronger taste.
+I’d recommend going with ceremonial grade matcha since it’s meant for drinking.
+Yes, it might cost a little bit more, but if you want to enjoy an amazing tasting latte, I’d highly recommend it.

-After choosing the grade, I’d select a reputable brand.
+After choosing the grade, make sure to select a reputable brand.
 The brands I’ve tried and loved are:

 Rishi Barista Matcha: I was so pleased to find this Matcha, as it is the most vibrant green, is very smooth and flavorful.
 It’s honestly my new go-to as it’s organic, & very affordable.
 It comes in a beautiful large bag and has lasted me months without losing its quality.